neilhkim/Particle-Count-ML/readme.md

 # Particle Count ML

-Neural network models for counting particles in microscopy images using PyTorch.
-The performance of this model is to be compared with my other project - "Multiple hypothesis test based particle counting".
+This project focuses on developing neural network models for counting particles in microscopy images using PyTorch.
+The performance of these models will be compared with another project that uses a different method called "Multiple hypothesis test based particle counting."

 ## Features